sarken/docs/front_end_coding/writing-a-skin.markdown

     }
     ```

-2. Now let's use out striped pattern for the background of the page.
+2. Now let's use our striped pattern for the background of the page.
 We'll also set the lightest color from the corresponding palette as the fallback color to make sure we don't see the usual white even if our image fails to load.

     ```css
     body {